CHRI-Lab/ROSAnnotator/README.md

    ![](instruction_imgs/manage_axis.png)

-   Click "Add new axis" to create a new annotation tier.
-In "Manage Axes", users can change the name and type of the time axis.
-There are two types: "type-in" allows users to type any codes as annotation; "select" allows users to choose one code from the codebook via a drop-down list.
+   Click `Add new axis` to create a new annotation tier.
+In `Manage Axes`, users can change the name and type of the time axis.
+There are two types: `type-in` allows users to type any codes as annotation; `select` allows users to choose one code from the codebook via a drop-down list.

    In the annotation area, users can double-click to create a block for annotation.
 By clicking the block, users can edit the code, change the time interval, or delete it.

-   There are two blue dots on the top of the time axis, which users can drag to mark a specific time, then click the "create" button on the left side of one of the time axis to create an annotation.
+   There are two blue dots on the top of the time axis, which users can drag to mark a specific time, then click the `create` button on the left side of one of the time axis to create an annotation.

-   In the toolbar panel, there is an "annotation" function.
+   In the toolbar panel, there is an `annotation` function.
 Users can see the summary of all the annotations and edit all the attributes in a table.

    ![](instruction_imgs/annotation_edit.png)

    Users can edit the pre-defined codebook from the toolbar.
-By clicking "save", the codebook JSON file will be updated.
+By clicking `save`, the codebook JSON file will be updated.

    ![](instruction_imgs/codebook.png)